A Brief Introduction to Hertfordshire's Almshouses

 For the purpose of this survey, buildings replaced by a new benefactor on the same site or a different site, and additions by a new benefactor have been classed as different almshouses.
 Almshouses rebuilt or added to by the same benefactor or the charity set up to maintain the almshouse, whether on the same site or a new site, will be regarded as the same almshouse.
 Almshouses with a change of name, or alternative names, will be regarded as the same.
 In all cases an attempt will be made to cross-reference, but it is likely that not all establishments or groupings will fall neatly in this categorisation

 A few lists of Hertfordshire’s almshouses have been produced or can be compiled.
 Most have limitations.
 ‘Historical Atlas of Hertfordshire’ lists those where the name or date of foundation is known.
 W O Wittering compiled a list of 80 groups for ‘Hertfordshire Countryside’.
 The Almshouse Association (2016) supplied a list of 58, which only includes current almshouses (2016).
 J A Vyse wrote a thesis detailing Victorian almshouses in Hertfordshire.
 Historic England records listed buildings.
 Clutterbuck, Cussans and Victoria County History only include those up to a certain date (of publication).

 Further sources of information have been monographs published by local history societies.
 Browsing the index pages of various books has provided various leads, as has browsing the internet.
 And of course there are the records held at various libraries and archives.
 Some institutions are well documented; others are known by no more than a passing reference.

 Historic maps have been of some value, but do not show all the almshouses.
 This could be because not all almshouses are in the ‘traditional’ style.
 It is not always obvious as to the exact location of the building as compared with the label.

 The internet has been a great benefit in this survey.
-How previous researchers managed to discover as much as they did is a credit to them.
+How previous researchers managed to discover as much as they did without this facility is a credit to them.

 Main Book Sources